 It doesn’t need to be anything special – just a plain notepad that you keep separate and safe will do.

 It’s totally up to you whether you share your shadow journal with other people.
 You might want to discuss it with a therapist or trusted person; you might not even want to tell a single soul.

-How do you use shadow work journal prompts + keep a shadow work journal?
+How do you use shadow work prompts and questions?

 While shadow work journal prompts are optional, they’re REALLY helpful when it comes to getting you started, whether you’re a beginner or not.

 Shadow work can feel like a bit of a vague term when you’re a beginner and sometimes knowing where to even begin in your journey can feel like an impossible task.

 This is where the shadow work prompts come in.